AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/the-magento-cloud-csi-doesnt-show-an-active-environment.md

 ## Cause

-The environment might not be available due to a deployment that is in progress, stuck, or one that had failed.
+The environment may be unavailable due to an ongoing, stalled, or failed deployment.

 ## Related reading